spiral/testing/README.md

 #### assertContainerBound

-Checking if container has alias
+Checking if container has alias and bound with the same interface

 ```php
 $this->assertContainerBound(\Spiral\Queue\QueueConnectionProviderInterface::class);